AdobeDocs/experience-manager-forms-cloud-service.en/help/integrate-docusign-adaptive-forms.md

 Perform the following steps to configure out-of-the-box custom submit action and DocuSign Cloud Service:

-1. [Clone your AEM Forms as a Cloud Service project](setup-local-development-environment.md#forms-cloud-service-local-development-environment) or create an [!DNL Experience Manager Forms] as a [Cloud Service] project based on [AEM Archetype](https://github.com/adobe/aem-project-archetype) or later.

-   </br> To create an [!DNL Experience Manager Forms] as a [Cloud Service] project based on [AEM Archetype]:
+1. [Clone your AEM Forms as a Cloud Service project](setup-local-development-environment.md#forms-cloud-service-local-development-environment) or create an [!DNL Experience Manager Forms] as a [Cloud Service] project based on [AEM Archetype](https://github.com/adobe/aem-project-archetype) or later.To create an [!DNL Experience Manager Forms] as a [Cloud Service] project based on [AEM Archetype]:
    </br> Open the command prompt and run the below command to create an [!DNL Experience Manager Forms] as a Cloud Service project:

    ```shell